32 Different Types of Moths in Minnesota

 25. Fir Tussock Moth

-The Fir Tussock Moth (Orgyia detrita) is a species of moth found in North America.
+The Fir Tussock Moth (Orgyia detrita) is a moth species in North America.
 It has a prominent light brown and black pattern on its wings, and its body is yellowish.
-Adult types of moths in Minnesota feed on the leaves of evergreen needles and some hardwood trees, while larvae feed on the needles of spruce and fir trees.
+Adult moths in Minnesota feed on the leaves of evergreen needles and some hardwood trees, while larvae feed on the needles of spruce and fir trees.

 Large populations of this moth can cause heavy defoliation of evergreen trees, particularly in spring and summer.
 The adult types of moths in Minnesota lay eggs that hatch into small caterpillars called tussock caterpillars, which feed voraciously on tree foliage before pupating during mid-summer.
 They emerge during early August as adults, hence repeating the life cycle again.